Uniformly dominant local rings and Orlov spectra of singularity categories: Producing uniformly dominant local rings

 where the two inequalities are shown to hold by using (2) and (1) of Theorem \ref{5}, respectively. \end{proof}

 Now we obtain an example of a uniformly dominant local ring, which is a refinement of \cite[Corollary 8.4]{dlr}.

 \begin{cor} Let $k$ be a field.
 Let $a_1>a_2>\cdots>a_n=0=b_1<b_2<\cdots<b_n$ be integers with $n\ge3$.
 Let $R=k[x,y]/(x^{a_1},x^{a_2}y^{b_2},\dots,x^{a_{n-1}}y^{b_{n-1}},y^{b_n})$.
-Then $R$ is a uniformly dominant local ring with $\dx(R)\le7$. \end{cor}
+Then $R$ is a uniformly dominant local ring with $\dx(R)\le15$. \end{cor}

 \begin{proof} Let $S=k[\![x,y]\!]/(x^{a_1})$, and take its ideals $\n=(x,y)$ and $I=(x^{a_2},x^{a_3}y^{b_3-b_2},\dots,x^{a_{n-1}}y^{b_{n-1}-b_2},y^{b_n-b_2})$.
 The proof of \cite[Corollary 8.4]{dlr} shows that $I$ is $\n$-primary, that $y$ is a parameter of $S$, that $S/yI$ is a singular artinian Burch ring (note that $a_1\ge2$ as $n\ge3$), and that $S/y^{b_2}I\cong R$.
 We have $\dx(S/yI)\le1(2\cdot0+4)-1=3$ by virtue of Corollary \ref{40}(2).
-Applying Proposition \ref{8}, we observe that $\dx(R)=\dx(S/y^{b_2}I)\le2\cdot3+1=7$. \end{proof}
+Applying Proposition \ref{8}, we observe that $\dx(R)=\dx(S/y^{b_2}I)\le4\cdot3+3=15$. \end{proof}

-\begin{rem} Recall from Corollary \ref{40} that every Burch ring and every local ring with quasi-decomposable maximal ideal are uniformly dominant local rings.
+\begin{rem} \begin{enumerate}[(1)] \item Recall from Corollary \ref{40} that every Burch ring and every local ring with quasi-decomposable maximal ideal are uniformly dominant local rings.
 By combining Corollary \ref{31} with the last statement of \cite[Corollary 8.4]{dlr}, we see that, unless $a_r-a_{r+1}=1$ or $b_{r+1}-b_r=1$ for some $1\le r<n$, the ring $R$ in Corollary \ref{31} is a uniformly dominant local ring which is not Burch.
-The artinian ring $R$ in Corollary \ref{31} is a uniformly dominant local ring whose maximal ideal is not (quasi-)decomposable, unless $n=3$ and $a_2=b_2=1$. \end{rem}
+The artinian ring $R$ in Corollary \ref{31} is a uniformly dominant local ring whose maximal ideal is not (quasi-)decomposable, unless $n=3$ and $a_2=b_2=1$. \item By virtue of \cite[Theorem 1.3]{CDEKPU}, for an artinian non-Burch local ring $R$ of embedding dimension two, if $\m$ is indecomposable, then so is $\syz^2k$.
+Combining this with Corollary \ref{31}, we obtain a lot of examples of a uniformly dominant local ring the second syzygy of whose residue field is indecomposable. \end{enumerate} \end{rem}

 Next we establish a uniformly dominant version of \cite[Proposition 8.6]{dlr}.